SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     TR: Is raw-value-type the correct thing to put here?
     According to the grammar, it's an inheritance list, which can take a list of protocols.
+    If it could be a protocol, that wouldn't really be a "raw value".
+    However, it seems like it should be a non-protocol type: the type of the raw values.

 .. langref-grammar